Atmosphere of Titan: Vertical structure

-Titan's vertical atmospheric structure is similar to Earth.
-They both have a troposphere, stratosphere, mesosphere, and thermosphere.
-However, Titan's lower surface gravity creates a more extended atmosphere, with scale heights of 15–50 km in comparison to 5–8 km on Earth.
-Voyager data, combined with data from Huygens and radiative-convective models provide increased understanding of Titan's atmospheric structure.
+Titan's vertical atmospheric structure is similar to Earth's, with a troposphere, stratosphere, mesosphere, and thermosphere.
+However, Titan's lower surface gravity produces a more extended atmosphere, with scale heights of 15–50 km compared with 5–8 km on Earth.
+Data from Voyager and Huygens, together with radiative-convective models, have provided a detailed understanding of Titan's atmospheric structure.